 “Bond surveyed his weapons.
 They were only his hands and feet, his Gillette razor and his wrist-watch, a heavy Rolex Oyster Perpetual on an expanding metal bracelet.
 Used properly, these could be turned into most effective knuckle busters.”

 – Ian Fleming, On Her Majesty’s Secret Service, 1963

 James Bond Watches from Rolex and Omegagun rifled barrel inside 3d RAW render

 Although nobody may have known it then, it was this exact moment that cemented the idea of James Bond as a Rolex man – or a watch guy for that matter.
-Aside from the novels, most modern day Bond fans probably remember the screen time some of his watches received and the killer gadgetry Q Branch managed to pack into them.
-With so much room for product placement and camps of Rolex and Omega watch nerds bickering about Bond and his watches, it’s no wonder that the watches 007 has worn over the years have proven to be historically important for enthusiasts everywhere.
-While several actors portraying Bond over the years have worn anything from Tag Heuers to digital Seikos, this is really a story of Rolex and Omega.
+Aside from the novels, most modern day Bond fans probably remember the screen time some of his watches received.
+The killer gadgetry Q Branch managed to pack into them.
+With so much room for product placement and camps of Rolex and Omega watch nerds bickering about Bond and his watches.
+It’s no wonder that the watches 007 has worn over the years have proven to be historically important for enthusiasts everywhere.
+While several actors portraying Bond over the years have worn anything from Tag Heuer to digital Seikos.
+This is really a story of Rolex and Omega.